r-moreira/42-projects/netwhat/netwhat-study.md

  - What are the different ways to represent an ip address with the Netmask
  - What are the differences between public and private IPs
  - What is a class of IP addresses
+ - What is TCP
+ - What is UDP
- - What is TCP◦What is UDP◦What are the network layers
+ - What are the network layers
- - What is the OSI model◦What is a DHCP server and the DHCP protocol
+ - What is the OSI model
+ - What is a DHCP server and the DHCP protocol
- - What is a DNS server and the DNS protocol◦What are the rules to make 2 devices communicate using IP addresses
+ - What is a DNS server and the DNS protocol
+ - What are the rules to make 2 devices communicate using IP addresses
- - How does routing work with IP◦What is a default gateway for routing
+ - How does routing work with IP
+ - What is a default gateway for routing
- - What is a port from an IP point of view and what is it used for when connectingto another device
+ - What is a port from an IP point of view and what is it used for when connecting to another device

 ---

 ## Resume of my research

+---

+### IP
  - IP address stands for internet protocol address; it is an identifying number that is associated with a specific computer or computer network.
 When connected to the internet, the IP address allows the computers to send and receive information.
  - 192.196.0.0 -> IP example
  - It's four **octets** separeted by **dots**